René Mitongo

-René Mitongo Muteba (born 18 January 2008) is a Belgian professional footballer who plays as a forward for Standard Liège.
+René Mitongo Muteba (born 18 January 2008) is a Belgian professional footballer who plays as a forward for Primeira Liga club Estrela da Amadora, on loan from Süper Lig club Trabzonspor.

 Club career

+Early career

-Mitongo is a product of the youth academies of K.V.
-Mechelen, K.S.K.
-Heist, Lierse S.K., S.K.
-Beveren and K.A.A.
-Gent, before moving to Standard Liège's youth in 2020 to finish his development.
+Mitongo is a product of the youth academies of KV Mechelen, Heist, Lierse SK, Beveren and KAA Gent, before moving to Standard Liège's youth in 2020 to finish his development.

+Standard Liège

 On 19 June 2023, he signed his first professional contract with Standard Liège until 2026.
 He made his senior and professional debut with Standard Liège as a substitute in a 1–0 Belgian Pro League loss to Royal Charleroi on 4 May 2025.

+Trabzonspor

+On 29 July 2026, Turkish Süper Lig club Trabzonspor announced the signing of Mitongo for a fee of €3 million.
+He joined the club on a four-year deal with a club option for a fifth year.

+Loan to Estrela da Amadora

+On 4 September 2026, Mitongo joined Portuguese Primeira Liga club Estrela da Amadora, on loan for the 2026–27 season.

 International career

 Born in Belgium, Mitongo is of DR Congolese descent.
 He was part of the Belgium U17 squad at the 2025 UEFA European Under-17 Championship.